-- 1. You must be a first time applicant to American Career College. - 2.
-You must be employed by one of American Career College's active Clinical Affiliates, or be an immediate family member of one of American Career College's active Clinical Affiliates.
-(Immediate family for this purpose is defined as child, or spouse/domestic partner.) - 3.
-You must indicate your employment relationship with an active Clinical Affiliate at the time of application to the school, and present a business card from the employee of the Clinical Affiliate prior to your first packaging appointment with the campus financial aid office.

-- 4. You must have a recommendation from the Director of Clinical Services for the academic program to which you are applying, as evidenced by their signature on the scholarship application form. - 5.
-Students enrolled in ACC's RAD, OTA, PTA, or ADN degree programs do not qualify for this scholarship unless an exception is approved by American Career College's Chief Operations Officer.
+- 1. You must be a first time applicant to American Career College. - You must be employed by one of American Career College's active Clinical Affiliates, or be an immediate family member of one of American Career College's active Clinical Affiliates.
+For the purpose of this scholarship, immediate family members include spouse/domestic partner, or child. - You must indicate your employment relationship with an active Clinical Affiliate at the time of application to the school, and present a business card from the employee of the Clinical Affiliate prior to your first packaging appointment with the campus financial aid office. - 4.
+You must have a recommendation from the ACC Director of Clinical Services for the academic program to which you are applying, as evidenced by their signature on the scholarship application form. - Students enrolled in ACC's OTA, PTA, or ADN degree programs do not qualify for this scholarship unless an exception is approved by American Career College's Co-President, Operations.